bobdadada/cavag/docs/gaussbeam.md

 $$
 A unfolded mirror acts like a lens with a focal distance $f'=R_0/2$.

-If we move the origin of the coordinates to the position of the mirror surface, change the definition of symbols, then the features of unfold mirror gives
+If we move the origin of the coordinates to the position of the mirror surface, change the definition of symbols, then the features of unfold mirror gives the following.

-!> The definitions of symbols $R',R,R_0$ have changed.
+!> The definitions of $R',R,R_0$ below have changed

-With our notations, features of the mirror imply that
+With our notations, similar to $(17)$, features of the mirror imply that
 $$
 \omega' = \omega \ \text{and} \ \frac{1}{R'}-\frac{1}{R} = \frac{2}{R_0}  \tag{18}
 $$